atk4/core/docs/container.rst

     Will point to object which has add()ed this object.
 If multiple objects have added this object, then this will point to the most recent one.

-.. php:attr:: short_name
+.. php:attr:: shortName

-    When you add item into the owner, the "short_name" will contain short name of this item.
+    When you add item into the owner, the "shortName" will contain short name of this item.

 Methods